PEDAGOGY

 TECHNIQUE

-I persist on the importance of acquiring a proper technique for sake of the quality of sound production (good tone) and for avoid injuries.
-Good technique allows to play at the performer full potential.
-I encourage awareness on body behaviors while playing piano and body control.
-For adults, I stimulate the study and interest on techniques that promotes healthy movements and good posture, such as Alexander Technique.
+I emphasize the importance of acquiring proper technique for the sake of quality sound production (achieving a beautiful tone) and to prevent injuries.
+A good technique enables the performer to reach their full potential.
+I promote awareness of body behaviors and body control while playing the piano.
+Specially for adults, I encourage the study and interest in techniques that promote healthy movements and good posture, such as the Alexander Technique.

 SIGHT-READING